Molecular Biology 1400-215BM

 3. It has the ability to effectively perform experimental work in a team (K_K04 Bt1).

 In order to complete the laboratory student is obliged to: (i) attend at least 85% of classes; (ii) work during the laboratory classes in a way that allows positively assess the knowledge, skills and social competence, which were obtained in the course of the classes (described in the syllabus as a subject educational outcomes); (iii) pass the final test.

-Detailed conditions: (i) attendance and active participations in the classes; (ii) passing the written test, including both open and close-ended questions.
+Detailed conditions: (i) attendance and active participation in the classes; (ii) fulfillment of tasks assigned for self preparation (iii) passing the written test, including both open and close-ended questions.
 Duration of the test: 90 minutes.
 To pass the test, one should get more than half of the points.